 These modules are open to everyone who has a relevant health professional qualification.
 You need this as a basic entry requirement in order to be able to follow the study materials.
 Students signing up for the CPD modules are taught by the ROM Tutors and study alongside our Diploma and Certificate students, undertaking the same work and assessments to the same deadlines.
 This provides a great opportunity to join an online community of professionals working in the field.

-There are two entry points each year to sign up for CPD, March and September at which time it is strongly recommended that you start with Module C01 as this provides an overview of Remote and Offshore Medicine and gives you free access to the Induction Module.
-The Induction Module is launched a week prior to C01 and provides students with the opportunity to familiarise themselves with the Virtual Learning Environment (VLE).
+There are two entry points each year to sign up for CPD, March and September at which time it is strongly recommended that you start with Module C01 as this provides an overview of Remote and Offshore Medicine.
+Free access is also given to the Induction Module which launches a week prior to C01 and provides students with the opportunity to familiarise themselves with the Virtual Learning Environment (VLE).
 Thereafter you can take any subsequent modules in any order you like, subject to availability.
 See timetable below:

 March / September